trufflesuite/truffle/packages/truffle-core/README.md

 $ truffle dist
 ```

-This will create another version of your app with the Javascript minified in the `./dist` directory. `truffle dist` defaults to the production environment, injecting contracts that have been deployed to the main network.
+This will create another version of your app with the Javascript minified in the `./environments/<name>/dist` directory. `truffle dist` defaults to the production environment, injecting contracts that have been deployed to the main network.
 You can override the environment used.
 See Command Reference below.

-If you're using the default `app.json` configuration, you'll notice that the structure of the `./build` and `./dist` directories represent the targets specified in the `frontend` configuration:
+If you're using the default `truffle.json` configuration, you'll notice that the structure of the `build` and `dist` directories represent the targets specified in the `build` configuration:

 ```
 build/